MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/index.md

 ## Improve productivity by enabling your workforce to learn while doing their work

 Training typically occurs away from the flow of work in a training facility, and requires a buddy system with experienced mentors to bring workers up to speed on the production line.
 Some complex procedures are not needed regularly, and just-in-time training is needed even for experienced workers.
-Currenlty, task cards and standard operating procedures are typically done on paper or a 2D device that requires a user to read, process, and then do, leaving a gap between learning and doing.
+Currently, task cards and standard operating procedures are typically done on paper or a 2D device that requires a user to read, process, and then do, leaving a gap between learning and doing.

 Whether it’s doing complex procedures on the job or while training away from the production line, Guides provides heads-up, hands-free, step-by-step instruction in the flow of work.
 Employees can control the interface with their gaze – using a glance to move to the next